Published on 12th January 2017

 To help you stick to your resolutions, make ones that you think you can keep.
 If you do want to get more exercise, schedule three days at the gym instead of seven, for example.
 Focus on one habit or behaviour you’re unhappy with at a time so you don’t overwhelm yourself either.
 It can be hard to replace unhealthy habits with better ones and it will take time – the key is to stay positive and optimistic, and not give yourself a hard time.

-Have you considered an AED defibrillator for your organisation?
+Have you considered a defibrillator for your organisation?
 Contact one of our account managers to discuss how we can help.